DarkMatterCore/libusbhsfs/README.md

 * **GPLv2+ licensed build**:
     1. Enter the `libntfs-3g` directory from this project and run `makepkg -i --noconfirm`.
 This will build NTFS-3G for AArch64 and install it to the `portlibs` directory from devkitPro.
         * If you're using Windows, you must use `msys2` for this step.
-You can either install it on your own or use the one provided by devkitPro.
+You can either use the one provided by devkitPro (recommended) or install it on your own.
     2. Go back to the root directory from the project and run `make BUILD_TYPE=GPL [all/release/debug]`.

 A `lib` directory will be generated, which holds the built static library.